Main aim

 Divide the students into two teams.
 If you like, give the teams names and write them on the board.

 Play the opposites game at https://opposites.app/.
 Explain that each team is going to take turns guessing the opposite word.
-Stress when it is each team’s turn so they don’t shout out answers.
+Make sure to emphasise whose turn it is so teams don’t shout out answers.
 Each team gets one point for a correct answer.
 If a team gets the answer wrong, the other team has a chance to “steal” the question for extra points.

 Optionally, divide the students into groups of 4 and have them write the answer on a piece of paper or small whiteboard – the first team with the correct answer gets 2 points and the second team gets 1 point (no points for a wrong answer).